Subsections of The XAPI Toolstack

 NUMA does have advantages though: if each node accesses only its local memory, then each node can independently achieve maximum throughput.

-For best performance we should:
+For best performance, we should:

 • minimize the amount of interconnect bandwidth we are using